anyu/nyt-mini-bot/README.md

 ### Other improvements
 TODO:
+- Trigger xword-printer.py script on rpi boot
 - Get WiFi working on rpi
-- Trigger xword-printer.py script on rpi boot
-- Stream xword-fetcher.js script output live